U.N. mission to probe rights in Venezuela

 The U.N.
 Human Rights Council voted to create a mission to investigate cases of suspected human rights abuses in Venezuela over the past five years.

-Migrants, refugees, displaced people and asylum seekers all face challenges away from their home region or country.
+Migrants, refugees, internally displaced people and asylum seekers all face challenges away from their home region or country.
+Migrants all move within a country or across a border.
 Refugees flee across a border and need international protection.
-Migrants choose to find a better future somewhere else.
-Displaced people are forced or obliged to leave their homes, fleeing to somewhere else within or outside their country.
-Asylum seekers want international protection; not all are recognized as a refugee, but every refugee is initially an asylum seeker.
+Internally displaced people are forced or obliged to leave their homes, fleeing to somewhere else within their country.
+Asylum seekers ask for international protection; not all are recognized as refugees.

 Already have an account?
 Log in